-He is also currently the Non-Executive Chairman of public-listed Yeo Hiap Seng Limited, Far East Orchard Ltd, Yeo Hiap Seng (Malaysia) Berhad and AAC Technologies Holdings Ltd. Among private companies, he is Chairman of Rippledot Capital Advisers Pte Ltd, Credence Partners Pte Ltd and Chairman (non-executive) of FEO Hospitality Asset Management Pte Ltd and FEO Hospitality Trust Management Pte Ltd, both private companies, which manage listed Far East Hospitality Trust.
-He serves as a director on the Board of Agilent Technologies, Inc. Mr Koh is also the Chairman of the Nanyang Technological University Board of Trustees.
+He is also currently the Non-Executive Chairman of public-listed Yeo Hiap Seng Limited, Far East Orchard Ltd and AAC Technologies Holdings Ltd. He is Chairman (non-executive) of FEO Hospitality Asset Management Pte Ltd and FEO Hospitality Trust Management Pte Ltd which manage listed Far East Hospitality Trust.
+Mr Koh serves as a director on the board of Agilent Technologies, Inc and is also the Chairman of the Nanyang Technological University Board of Trustees and Chairman of Rippledot Capital Advisers Pte Ltd.

-Mr Koh was previously Chairman of DBS Group Holdings Ltd and DBS Bank Ltd (2005-2010), Singapore Airlines Ltd (2001-2005), SIA Engineering Company Ltd (2003-2005), Singapore Telecommunications Ltd (1986-2001), Omni Industries Ltd (1996-2001), Executive Chairman of the Wuthelam Group of Companies (1991-2000) and, before that, Managing Director of Hewlett-Packard Singapore (1985-1990), where he started his career in 1977.
+Mr Koh was previously Chairman of DBS Group Holdings Ltd and DBS Bank Ltd (2005-2010), Singapore Airlines Ltd (2001-2005), SIA Engineering Company Ltd (2003-2005), Singapore Telecommunications Ltd (1986-2001), Omni Industries Ltd (1996-2001), Executive Chairman of the Wuthelam Group of Companies (1991-2000) and, before that, Managing Director of Hewlett-Packard Singapore (1985-1990), where he started his career in 1977